RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/SIMULATOR_GUIDE.md

     <img src="../Images/Simulator setup/EclipseRun.png" alt="FakeNewsSpreadSim Model." width="60%"/>
 </p>

 2. **Input parameters**.
-The *Parameters* tab contains the input parameters for the SBFC news diffusion model used.
+The *Parameters* tab contains the input parameters for the SBFC news dissemination model used.
 Each of these parameters is explained below.

    * *Default Random Seed*.
 This parameter is included by the simulator; it is the seed for the default random flow.
 Leave the default value.
    * *Ends at (ticks)*.
 This is the number of ticks or simulation steps that must occur for the simulation to end.
 Its value must be between 1 and 2000.